-Holders of REMIC Residual Certificates will be subject to rules, described below, that differ from those that would apply if such holders were treated as owning undivided interests in the Qualified Assets held by the REMIC or as owning debt instruments issued by the REMIC.
-The rules applicable to holders of REMIC Residual Certificates are very complex; such holders are urged to consult their tax advisors before making an investment in REMIC Residual Certificates.
+Holders of REMIC Residual Certificates will be subject to rules, described below, that differ from those that would apply if such Holders were treated as owning undivided interests in the Qualified Assets held by the

+REMIC or as owning debt instruments issued by the REMIC.
+The rules applicable to Holders of REMIC Residual Certificates are very complex; such Holders are urged to consult their tax advisors before making an investment in REMIC Residual Certificates.

 Allocation of the Income of the REMIC to the REMIC Residual Certificates.
 The REMIC itself will not be subject to federal income tax, except as described below with respect to "prohibited transactions" and certain other transactions.
 See "-e.
 Prohibited Transactions and Other Taxes" below.
-Instead, each original holder of a REMIC Residual Certificate is required to report its share of the taxable income, or subject to the limitations described below, the net loss, of the REMIC for each day during the taxable year on which such holder owns any REMIC Residual Certificates.
+Instead, each original Holder of a REMIC Residual Certificate is required to report its share of the taxable income, or subject to the limitations described below, the net loss, of the REMIC for each day during the taxable year on which such Holder owns any REMIC Residual Certificates.
 Such income or loss is treated as ordinary income or loss.
-The taxable income or loss of the REMIC for each day will be determined by allocating the taxable income or loss of the REMIC for each calendar quarter ratably to each day in the quarter.
-Such holder's share of the taxable income or loss of the REMIC for each day will be based on the proportion of the outstanding REMIC Residual Certificates that such holder owns on that day.
-The taxable income or loss of the REMIC will be determined under an accrual method and will be includible by the holder of a REMIC Residual Certificate without regard to the timing or amounts of cash distributions made to such holder by the REMIC.
+The taxable income or loss of the REMIC for each day will be determined by allocating the taxable income or loss of the REMIC for each day will be based on the proportion of the outstanding REMIC Residual Certificates that such Holder owns on that day.
+The taxable income or loss of the REMIC will be determined under an accrual method and will be includible by the Holder of a REMIC Residual Certificate without regard to the timing or amounts of cash distributions made to such Holder by the REMIC.
 Ordinary income derived from REMIC Residual Certificates will be characterized as "portfolio income" for purposes of determining limitations on the deductibility by certain taxpayers of "passive losses."

-A holder of a REMIC Residual Certificate may be required to include taxable income from the certificate in excess of the cash distributed.
-For example, a structure where principal distributions are made serially on REMIC Regular Certificates (that is, a so-called "fast-pay, slow-pay" structure) may generate a mismatching of income and cash distributions (that is, "phantom income") to a holder of a REMIC Residual Certificate.
+A Holder of a REMIC Residual Certificate may be required to include taxable income from the Certificate in excess of the cash distributed.
+For example, a structure where principal distributions are made serially on REMIC Regular Certificates (that is, a so-called "fast-pay, slow-pay" structure) may generate a mismatching of income and cash distributions (that is, "phantom income") to a Holder of a REMIC Residual Certificate.
 Depending upon the structure of a particular transaction, phantom income may significantly reduce the after-tax yield of an investment in a REMIC Residual Certificate.
-Potential investors should consult their own tax advisors concerning the federal income tax treatment to them of a REMIC Residual Certificate and the impact of such tax treatment on the after-tax yield of the certificate.
+Potential investors should consult their own tax advisors concerning the federal income tax treatment to them of a REMIC Residual Certificate and the impact of such tax treatment on the after-tax yield of the Certificate.

-The legislative history to the REMIC rules indicates that certain adjustments may be appropriate to reduce (or increase) the income of a subsequent holder of a REMIC Residual Certificate that purchased such certificate at a price greater than (or less than) the adjusted tax basis of such certificate in the hands of the previous holder of such certificate.
+The legislative history to the REMIC rules indicates that certain adjustments may be appropriate to reduce (or increase) the income of a subsequent Holder of a REMIC Residual Certificate that purchased such Certificate at a price greater than (or less than) the adjusted tax basis of such Certificate in the hands of the previous Holder of such Certificate.
 No regulations have been issued providing for such adjustments.
 As a result, it is not clear whether such adjustments will in fact be permitted or required and, if so, how they would be made.

-The requirement that holders of REMIC Residual Certificates report their pro rata shares of the REMIC's taxable income or net loss will continue until there are no certificates of any class of the related series outstanding.
+The requirement that Holders of REMIC Residual Certificates report their pro rata shares of the REMIC's taxable income or net loss will continue until there are no Certificates of any class of the related Series outstanding.